nate-strauser/meteor-cookbook/svg/recipe.md

 #### Animated Donut Chart

-Lets take on of the many D3 examples and alter it so that it is backed by data from a meteor collection and that it reactively updates as data changes are made.
-This example http://bl.ocks.org/dbuezas/9306799 has some nice animation code that we can build on.
+Lets take one of the many D3 examples and alter it so that it is backed by data from a Meteor collection and that it reactively updates as data changes are made.
+This  [donut chart example](http://bl.ocks.org/dbuezas/9306799) has some nice animation code that we can build on.

 ```
 <svg id="animatedDonutChart" width="800" height="600">